The Life and Adventures of Joaquín Murieta: Chapter 1

-Chapter one introduces Joaquín Murieta as a Mexican born in Sonora by "respectable parents", who eventually grew to disprove of the uncertain state of Mexico at the time.
+Chapter one introduces Joaquín Murieta as a Mexican born in Sonora by "respectable parents", who eventually grew to disapprove of the uncertain state of Mexico at the time.
 He was described to have an "enthusiastic admiration of the American character" and decided to risk his luck in the California Gold Rush when he was only 18 years old.
 His views of the Americans quickly began to change as he experienced racism and ridicule from the whites.
 A horrific scene is described by Rollin Ridge where a group of Americans, jealous of Murieta's mining success, beat him, tied him up, and then proceeded to rape his wife in front of him.
 Later, Ridge describes how Murieta, having recently received a horse from his half-brother whom he had just visited, was victimized by a mob that claimed the horse was stolen.
 Though Murieta expressed his disbelief and claimed to have no knowledge that the horse was stolen, the mob tied him to a tree, whipped him, then proceeded to his half-brother's house and hung him.
 At this time, Joaquín vowed that he would have his revenge on the Americans and slowly proceeded to murder the people involved in the mob.
 Joaquín, with the help of Manuel Garcia, Reyes Feliz, Claudio, Joaquín Valenzuela, Pedro Gonzales, and many others, began to steal horses and murder those who got in their way.
 Despite the various deaths and reports of theft in the area, Joaquín and his men were able to stay mostly anonymous with very few people knowing who the members of his gang and he were.

 Chapter 2

 Chapter 2 begins by John Rollin Ridge describing how Joaquín built up his band, known as the banditti.
 Though he hired Indians to help steal horses, the leaders of the gang were all Mexican.
-Joaquín was known to appear as successful gambler by day, but then became the much-feared bandit by night.
+Joaquín was known to appear as a successful gambler by day, but then became the much-feared bandit by night.
 In fact, Rollin Ridge went so far as to say that Joaquín was “disguised the most when he showed his real features”.

-Though rarely known to reveal himself, there are few accounts are given where Joaquín appears to have broken this trend.
+Though rarely known to reveal himself, there are few accounts given where Joaquín appears to have broken this trend.
 One such case occurred at Mokelumne Hill, while Joaquín was visiting a local saloon.
 Here, he heard Americans discussing how they would kill him on the spot if they saw him.
 Ironically, Joaquín jumps on table and declares, "I am Joaquin!
 If there is any shooting to do, I am in." and walks out of the saloon before the villagers had time to react.